oracle-quickstart/oci-kubernetes-monitoring/README.md

 deployment.apps/oci-la-fluentd-deployment created
 ```

-You may use the following command to restart DaemonSet upon any applying any modifications to configmap or secrets to reflect the changes into the Fluentd.
+Use the following command to restart Deployment after applying any modifications to configmap or secrets to reflect the changes into the Fluentd.

 ```
 kubectl rollout restart deployment oci-la-fluentd-deployment -n=kubectl